flooose/lunaryorn.github.io/_posts/2014-03-12-syntactic-fontification-in-emacs.md

 In such cases, you need to implement fontification in a different way.
 Let's briefly look at two common cases.

-In many configuration file types the dash starts a comment only when at the beginning of a line or preceded by whitespace only.
+In many configuration file types the hash starts a comment only when at the beginning of a line or preceded by whitespace only.
 A common example is `.gitignore`.
 Since the syntax of such configuration files is very simple normally, it's usually sufficient to simply disable syntactic fontification with